 Does using Tenda router as an access point improve Wi-Fi coverage?

 Yes, you may increase Wi-Fi coverage, remove dead zones, and offer dependable internet access.
-You can easily access the locations that are away from the main router by configuring your Tenda Router as Access Point.
+By setting up your Tenda router as an access point, you may quickly access places that are far from the main router.